zBabar/Evaluating-diagnostic-content/README.md

 After that following steps to execute the code

-1- Copy source images in "Images" directory
+- Copy source images in "Images" directory
-2- Download VGGNet19 model (link given with original code) into data/ directory.
+- Download VGGNet19 model (link given with original code) into data/ directory
-3- Run "Prepare_twoImages.py"
+- Run "Prepare_twoImages.py"
-4- Run "train.py"
+- Run "train.py"

-Results would be stored in respective split in data folder
+Results would be stored in the respective split in data folder.

-Results can be recomputed using recompute files
+Results can also be recomputed using recompute files.